CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What is the difference between a list/array and a set?

-    -all the items in a set is unique, so there cant be duplicates -sets are unordered, meaning they appear in a different order every time you use themx -sets only contain hashable items, you use hash lookup to find elements in a set -sets are unindexed
+    -all the items in a set is unique, so there cant be duplicates -sets are unordered, meaning they appear in a different order every time you use them -sets only contain hashable items, you use hash lookup to find elements in a set -sets are unindexed
     -sets are immutable